bastosgabriel/claude-hackaton-security/README.md

 ## 3. Load the data

-The four CSVs in `data/` are imported by a single Django management command:
+The four CSVs and the `sh_area_forca` shapefile in `data/` are imported by a single Django management command:

 ```bash
 # Docker: